Categories & assignment

 ## Assigning reasons

-Assigning reasons to detected downtimes is called **contextualisation** in ENLYZE.
+Assigning a reason to each detected downtime is the basis of every downtime analysis.
 There are different ways to assign downtime reasons:

 ### Manual assignment